jrnd-io/jr/Readme.md

 jr run net-device -n 5 -f 500ms -o | kafka -T -F kafka/config.properties -K , -P -t test
 ```

-You can do the same writing directly to Kafka with jr:
+You can do the same thing with jr, just use the -t flag to indicate teh topic name:

 ```bash
 jr run net-device -n 5 -f 500ms -t test
 ```

-With ```silent``` mode you can stop the standard output:
+With ```silent``` mode you can stop the standard output.
+Do not do this when piping to kcat or the pipe won't work!:

 ```bash
 jr run net-device -n 5 -f 500ms -s -t test